Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Problem Formulation and Method

-Because the LLM does not know the user’s intent, we model the interaction as a chance event that selects one of the two modes at the start of play.
-We now define a root chance event that selects which mode applies.
-With probability $\frac{1}{\beta+1}$ the evaluation proceeds in $S_1$, and with probability $\frac{\beta}{\beta+1}$ it proceeds in $S_2$.
-This weighting exactly matches the coefficients in \eqref{eq:norm}: The helpfulness term is scaled by $\frac{1}{\beta+1}$ and the safety penalty by $\frac{\beta}{\beta+1}$.
-Importantly, the outcome of this chance event is known to the model.
-Once the mode is chosen, the model samples a candidate $r_i$ from $\pi$ and receives the corresponding payoff: $M_i$ under $S_1$, or $\sigma(\cdot)$ under $S_2$.
-Viewing \eqref{eq:norm} as the value of a two\textendash branch process clarifies the roles of $\pi$, $\lambda$, and $\beta$: \begin{enumerate} \item \emph{Candidate distribution $\pi$.} The LLM’s mixed strategy over $R$ is shared across $S_1$ and $S_2$.
-Because the LLM does not know the strategy of Player~2, whether they decide to act benignly or maliciously, the LLM must commit to a single $\pi$ that is consistent across both payoffs. \item \emph{Chance split $\bigl(\tfrac{1}{\beta+1},\tfrac{\beta}{\beta+1}\bigr)$.} These weights align with \eqref{eq:norm}, so maximizing the expected two-branch payoff is equivalent to maximizing \eqref{eq:norm} (up to the constant factor $\beta+1$).
-Larger $\beta$ increases the probability of landing in $S_2$, making Player~1 more conservative. \item \emph{Multiplier $\lambda$ as a strategy.} The multiplier is not a purely dual artifact; it is Player~1’s safety control that governs how often the penalty state is applied in $S_2$.
-Solving for $\lambda$ jointly with $\pi$ ensures the LLM adapts its effective risk budget to the realized distribution of candidate risks $\Delta_i$. \end{enumerate}
+Once the root chance event has selected a mode (with the weights given in \cref{eq:norm}), the model samples a candidate $r_i\sim\pi$ and receives the corresponding payoff: $M_i$ under $S_1$, or the penalized payoff under $S_2$.
+Viewing \cref{eq:norm} as the value of this two-branch process clarifies the roles of $\pi$, $\lambda$, and $\beta$: \begin{enumerate} \item \emph{Candidate distribution $\pi$.} The LLM's mixed strategy over $R$ is shared across $S_1$ and $S_2$: because the LLM does not know Player~2's strategy, it must commit to a single $\pi$ that is consistent across both payoffs. \item \emph{Chance split $\bigl(\tfrac{1}{\beta+1},\tfrac{\beta}{\beta+1}\bigr)$.} These weights are exactly the coefficients in \cref{eq:norm}, so maximizing the expected two-branch payoff is equivalent to maximizing \cref{eq:norm} up to the constant factor $\beta+1$.
+Larger $\beta$ increases the probability of landing in $S_2$, making Player~1 more conservative. \item \emph{Multiplier $\lambda$ as a strategy.} The multiplier is not a purely dual artifact; it is Player~1's safety control that governs how often the penalty fires in $S_2$.
+Solving $\lambda$ jointly with $\pi$ ensures the LLM adapts its risk budget to the realized distribution of candidate risks $\Delta_i$. \end{enumerate}

-Optimizing $(\pi,\lambda)$ to maximize \eqref{eq:norm} yields the same solution as the hard-cap program \eqref{eq:hardcap}; the branching view makes explicit when risk is incurred and how safety influences the final mixture.
-When the cap $T$ is very negative (tight), the penalty branch activates frequently and the mixture $\pi$ drifts toward $r_s$; when $T$ is large (loose), the penalty branch contributes little and $\pi$ prioritizes helpfulness.
+The branching view makes explicit when risk is incurred and how safety influences the final mixture.
+When the cap $T$ is very small (tight), the penalty branch activates frequently and the mixture $\pi$ drifts toward $r_s$; when $T$ is large (loose), the penalty branch contributes little and $\pi$ prioritizes helpfulness.
+This framing is an interpretation of \cref{eq:norm} rather than an additional mechanism.